midjourney/docs/README.md

 **Note:** Only --options are currently officially supported as values for the suffix option, not just any regular text.

 `/prefer auto_dm True` — Jobs will be automatically DMed to you.
+Set False to turn this off.

 `/prefer option set <name> <value>` — This creates a personal option, which then translates to specified value when you invoke it by prepending it with --.
 Only you can use this option.
 For example, `/prefer option set mine --hd --w 512` creates an option called "mine" that translates to `--hd --w 512`.
 So you can use `/imagine rubber ducks are awesome --mine`, and it will be the exact same as if you did `/imagine rubber ducks are awesome --hd --w 512`.
 Leave the value field empty to delete an option.